I Feel Like My Friendships Are Becoming More Transactional

 ADVERTISEMENT

 "With the rising cost of housing, healthcare and other necessities, many people are struggling to make ends meet.
 This has made it harder for people to cover for their friends without feeling the financial strain themselves.
 As a result, many people are less willing to lend money or cover expenses for their friends.
-Or if they do cover their friends, they’re more likely to request the money on Venmo straightaway," explains Murphy.
+Or if they do cover their friends, they’re more likely to request the money straight away," explains Murphy.

-There is also the added financial strain of keeping up appearances, which can cause social anxiety.

 "Financial pressures can be difficult to speak about, even with close friends, and the pressure to maintain a certain level of friendship can increase the difficulty of speaking openly about financial challenges.
 Money can often be a representation of deeper themes and issues for people — including within relationships.
 Often, the challenges go deeper: identities, social status, authority and power," says Skinner.